 This is a museum-quality archival print made using materials which will last for many years.
 It is printed in archival quality pigment inks on Somerset Velvet 255gsm acid free paper reproducing the original work.

 The giclée process is ‘the best kind of fine art print available today’ and uses precision digital technology.
-Giclée prints are favoured by leading international museums and fine artists for their superb quality in reproduction.
-The prints are rich, detailed and with saturated colour – these prints are often mistaken for originals.
+Favoured by leading international museums and fine artists for superb detail and quality of reproduction with rich saturated colour.
+These prints are often mistaken for originals.

 As with any work of art we recommend displaying your print away from direct sunlight to prevent fading.